ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

         “serviceVersion”: "device service version",
         “deviceSubId”: "device sub Id’s",
-        “callbackId”: "baseurl to reach to the device“, "digitalId": "unsigned digital id as described in the digital id section of this document", "deviceCode": "A unique code given by MOSIP after successful registration", "purpose": "Auth  or Registration",
+        “callbackId”: "baseurl to reach to the device“, "digitalId": "signed digital id as described in the digital id section of this document", "deviceCode": "A unique code given by MOSIP after successful registration", "purpose": "Auth  or Registration",
         "specVersion": ["Array of supported MDS specification version"],